xopxop/homegit/roger-skyline-1/README.md

 $ cat /etc/network/interfaces
 ```

-***You have to change the default port of the SSH service by the one of your choice.
+**04: You have to change the default port of the SSH service by the one of your choice.
 SSH access HAS TO be done with publickeys.
-SSH root access SHOULD NOT be allowed directly, but with a user who can be root.***
+SSH root access SHOULD NOT be allowed directly, but with a user who can be root.**

 *Changing the default port of the SSH server by the one of your choice*